ravensp93/aws-blog/Services/1. IAM - Identity & Access Management/readme.md

 }
 ```

-### Allow EC2 Instances to Access ENI resources
+### Allow EC2 machine to Access ENI resources

-To allow ec2 host for releasing,associating and describing ENIs.\
+To allow ec2 machine for releasing,associating and describing ENIs.\
 Use Case: During Auto-Scaling, scripts can be run for the new ec2 host to take over an elastic IP.
 This policy will provide the permissions for it

 Service Type: ec2